torizoemitchell/q2-assessment-practice2/README.md

 │id           │serial                   │primary key                                       │
 |name         │varchar(255)             │not null                                          │
 |message      │varchar(255)             │not null                                          │
-│created_at   │timestamp with time zone │not null default now()                            │ │updated_at   │timestamp with time zone │not null default now()                            │ └─────────────┴─────────────────────────┴──────────────────────────────────────────────────┘
+│created_at   │timestamp with time zone │not null default CURRENT_TIMESTAMP                │ │updated_at   │timestamp with time zone │not null default CURRENT_TIMESTAMP                │ └─────────────┴─────────────────────────┴──────────────────────────────────────────────────┘
 ```